cnrancher/octopus/README.md

 ```

-It is worth noting that we have granted the permission to Octopus for managing `DummySpecialDevice`:
+It is worth noting that we have granted the permission to Octopus for managing `DummySpecialDevice`/`DummyProtocolDevice`:

 ```shell script
 $ kubectl get clusterrolebinding | grep octopus